This page has moved to http://otis.libguides.com/LibraryHome/services

 As a full partner in the educational enterprise, the role of the Library is to support and enhance the learning experience of students.
 We do this by:

-- maintaining collections of books, slides, digital images, and other media which support the curriculum and goals of the college;
+- maintaining collections of books, databases, digital images, and other media which support the curriculum and goals of the college;

 - through teaching students and faculty how to find and evaluate information-- visual, printed, and electronic.

 It is the role of the Director of the Library to select and manage the collections of the Library with the assistance of other librarians.
 The primary clientele for the print collection is students.
 The primary clientele for the slide collection and digital images is the faculty.
 The clientele for electronic resources is the entire Otis community.

 Faculty and Chairs establish curriculum, advise students, and, in effect drive the collection needs of the Library.
 Whenever possible faculty bibliographies, course outlines, and specific recommendations are solicited and used to assist in collection development.